zapdor/candidate-task/README.md

 # Cymptom Candidate Task

 ## MSRPC using Python
-In the following task you’re going to use MSRPC protocol (Microsoft implementation of DCERPC) in order to write a system for managing accounts of a remote Windows machines (both local and domain accounts).
+In the following task you’re going to use MSRPC protocol (Microsoft implementation of DCERPC) in order to manage a remote Windows machine.

-In specific, you will use MS-SAMR interface API which provides managements functionality for an account store or directory.
-You will find any information regarding the interface in the following link.
+In specific, you will use MS-SAMR API which provides managements functionality for an account store or directory.
+You will find any information regarding the interface in the following ([https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-samr/4df07fab-1bbc-452f-8e92-7853a3c7e380]link).
 You are not required to implement the whole MS-SAMR interface.
-Most of the work was already done for you by Impacket project.
+Most of the work was already done for you by ([https://github.com/SecureAuthCorp/impacket]Impacket) project.
 The project contains an implementation for most MSRPC interfaces with examples and test cases.
-Your system should support the following functionality:
+Your code should support the following:
 1. Create a new local user\group
 2. Retrieve all users\groups
 3. Delete a user\group

-The command will be received by the user and the system will operate accordingly.
+The code should request the user for a command to execute and the system will operate accordingly.
-For start, try to implement a piece of code for the following example.
-This example emphasizes the sequence of methods required in order to create a user account on a remote system.
-You will need to understand each function, how does it work, and the relevant structures involved.
+For start, try to implement a piece of code for the following ([https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-samr/3d8e23d8-d9df-481f-83b3-9175f980294c]example).
+This example emphasizes the sequence of methods required to create a user account on a remote system.
+You need to understand each function, how it works, and the relevant structures involved.
 Next, extend it to fully support all the functionality required.

 ### Requirements
 - You should be using Python 3.6+
+- You should work with GitHub repository to store and manage your code.
 - You are required to write your code using OOP concepts
 - Document your code as much as needed